koumay/syrianarchive-investigations/drafts/National Hospital, Maarat al Numaan.md

 “On Sunday evening, 4 February 2018, at around 8:45 p.m while we were at the hospital, a warplane raided on the hospital, so we were forced to move the patients to the lower floors.
 However, the warplanes bombed more than four airstrikes with high-explosive rockets, one of which was a percussion rocket.""

 Abu Bahar, the supervisor of an observatory that monitors the movement of the warplanes in the city's skies, spoke to STJ, saying:
 “On February 4, 2018, a squadron of warplanes took off from Hememim Military Airbase in Latakia province, flied towards the north of Syria, and then rotated on bombing our areas.
 However, at 8:40 p.m. on the same day, one of these aircrafts raided Ma'arat Central Hospital, followed by five more raids, which caused the hospital to be completely out of service”.

+# Flight Data Analysis